Concerns about rising inflation are everywhere.

 Will your retirement plan be able to withstand higher prices?
 For how long?
 And how high will inflation go?
 Will it add to the volatility in the stock market?
-Will it prompt the Federal Reserve to raise interest rates sooner than expected?
+Will it prompt the Federal Reserve to raise interest rates faster than expected?
 Perhaps most important, will it impact your lifestyle?

 Here's how having a diversified investment plan—and the appropriate insurance and estate planning strategies—can help address some of your top concerns regarding rising prices and your lifestyle and legacy.

 Most retirees already have some inflation-adjusted protection through Social Security, and some may have inflation-adjusted defined benefit pensions or annuities with cost-of-living adjustments.

 If you assume that inflation will average 2% to 2.5% in the upcoming years, your investment goal would be to earn a return of at least that much or greater.
 If you think inflation is going to go up beyond that—either temporarily or long term—you may want to consider inflation-resistant investments for your portfolio and diversify across asset classes to help reduce inflation risk further.

 "Even though inflation over the last few months has been higher than what we’ve become used over the last couple of decades, the US Federal Reserve believes that inflation is likely to head lower over the coming months and years," says Naveen Malwal, an institutional portfolio manager at Fidelity's Strategic Advisers LLC.
 "So you don't have to drastically change your allocations if they are already diversified.
 For example, within our clients' accounts, we currently have modest exposures to investments that have historically done well when inflation has been rising.
 But these accounts are still largely allocated to traditional stocks and bonds, because historically, diversified portfolios have generally delivered positive returns even through periods of higher inflation."